 Climate of the past 2000 years: past2k CESM simulation

 In this project, we performed a transient CESM model simulation for the last 2000 years, called past2k.
 In the analysis, we have focussed on the assessment of the drivers of the asymetric cooling rates of the Atlantic and Pacific Arctic.
 Collaborators on this project are Y. Zhong (University of Wisconsin Madison), G. Miller (INSTAAR) and A. Geirsdottir (Univ. of Iceland).
 Results are published in Zhong et al. 2018.
-Please contact A. Jahn for access to the model results.
-Forcing data for this simulation is published as Zhong et al. (2018).
+Forcing data for the past2k simulation is published as Zhong et al. (2018).
 Outout from the past2k simulation is freely available at: https://www.earthsystemgrid.org/dataset/ucar.cgd.ccsm4.past2k_transient.html